Malcolmcjackson/ExoplanetQuery/README.md

 - Implement more advanced data visualization options, such as 3D plots and interactive graphs.
 - Add support for filtering data by additional criteria (such as planet radius, mass, and distance from Earth).
 - Implement hyperlinking to the NASA Exoplanet website when a planet name is clicked for more detailed information.
+- Switch frameworks from PyQt6 to something more lightweight.
+- Deploy a web demo using Flask/Django and AWS.